 My hon.
 Friend’s point is brilliant, and an incisive explanation of how democracy works.
 Is it not extraordinary, Mr Speaker, that though they stand up and call for a referendum, they do not wish to put that to voters?
-If it were in their manifesto and if—heaven help us—they won, then they could do it, but they are so worried that they cannot win, and that they would not win their referendum, that they just try and use legislative legerdemain to try and frustrate the will of the British people.
+If it were in their manifesto and if—heaven help us—they won, then they could do it, but they are so worried that they cannot win, and that they would not win their referendum, that they just try to use legislative legerdemain to try and frustrate the will of the British people.

 The purpose of the Queen’s Speech—the Gracious Speech—was to set out the legislative programme, and what a triumph it has been already.
 The Queen’s Speech has been adopted by this House with a comfortable majority and a flagship piece of legislation has already passed its Second Reading.
 Who would have thought that we could have succeeded so much in so short a time?
 It is hard to think of a greater political success in modern history.

 Just for clarity, can I be sure that the position of Her Majesty’s Government is that they will agree to an early election only if this Parliament is prepared to railroad through their terrible deal?
 If that is the case, they know that they will be defeated, so is it not the truth that it is the Government who are running scared of an election?

 No. I must confess that the logic of that point defeats me, and it seems that it defeats most Members of this House.
 This will be the third time that the Government have offered a general election, so we are clearly willing to have one.
 We are willing to take our case to the British people.
 Why?
 Because we are confident that our case is strong, just and right.
 The reason why the Opposition are so afraid of an election is that their case is weak, wobbly and futile.